springtype-org/springtype/README.md

   - router
     - Implement @Route(...) to register with ApplicationContext to route to web components without any @WebApp.
 Just activate the router when needed!
-  - di
-    - Don't show a warning for injections of primitive types of standard HTML types
   - renderer
     - Remove RenderUtils
   - test